miaoxiong/miaoxiong.github.io/index.md

 avatar: yes
 ---

-I am a master candidate at Department of  Electronic and Communication of Xiamen University and expected to graduated in June 2016.
+I am a master candidate at Department of  Electronic and Communication of Xiamen University.
 I'm a optimistic and dedicated guy.
 Devote to Computer, Philosophy and Psychology.
 My interest hobbies are widespread, like basketball,instrument swimming, travel etc.

 My dreams are: